 - a) To be admitted to the BComHons Financial Accountancy degree the student must be in possession of a BCom or other degree, as approved by the Faculty Board.
 This degree must include the following modules (or equivalent courses): Financial Accounting (ACCF372 or ACCC372), Income Tax (TAXF372 or TAXC372), Management Accounting and Financial Management (MACC372 and FINM372), Auditing (EAGR371 or GEAR371) and Business Sciences (BSST371 or BSCI371).
 Please note that with the exception of commercial law the student should pass all these core modules at NQF level 7. - b) For ACCF372 and TAXF372 or equivalent courses an average module mark of 60% for each is required, for MACC372 and FINM372 or equivalent courses a combined average of 55% and for the other modules an average of 50%. - c) If any of these modules were passed longer than three years ago, the student may be required to write an admission test. - d) To be admitted to this degree an application must be made on the prescribed form to the programme leader of the Programme for Financial Accountancy before the onset of the academic year. - e) Successful completion of this BComHons Financial Accountancy degree could provide access to the Postgraduate Diploma in Accountancy or the BComHons Chartered Accountancy degree.
-The same percentage requirements as stated in paragraph (b) of the PGDA admission requirements (EMS.20.4 & EMS.43.4) (b)) will then apply.
+The same percentage requirements as stated in EMS.10 of the PGDA admission requirements and EMS 9.6 for BComHOns Chartered Accountancy will then apply.

-Code: 5ESL02: E601M/P/V (From 2024)

-Delivery mode: Full-time (MC, PC, VC); Part-time (PC, VC)

-YEAR MODULES Module code Module description Credits ACCF671 Financial Accounting: Complex Financial Reporting and Group Statements 32 EAGR671 Advanced Integrated Corporate Governance, Ethics, Risk Management, Assurance, and Auditing in a Computerised Environment 32 TAXF671 Advanced Taxation: Complex Aspects of Taxation and Tax Administration 32 MAFN671 Advanced Financial Management and Management Accounting 32 REKP676 Research Report in Financial Accountancy 32 Total credits for the curriculum 160
+Qualification BACHELOR OF COMMERCE HONOURS IN FINANCIAL ACCOUNT BACHELOR OF COMMERCE HONOURS IN FINANCIAL ACCOUNTANCY Qualification Code 5ESL02: E601M/P/V (From 2024) 5ESL02: E601M/P/V (From 2024) Campus Mahikeng, Potchefstroom, Vanderbijlpark Mahikeng, Potchefstroom, Vanderbijlpark Delivery Mode Full-time (MC, PC, VC); Part-time (PC, VC) YEAR MODULES Module code Module description Credits ACCF671 Financial Accounting: Complex Financial Reporting and Group Statements 32 EAGR671 Advanced Integrated Corporate Governance, Ethics, Risk Management, Assurance, and Auditing in a Computerised Environment 32 TAXF671 Advanced Taxation: Complex Aspects of Taxation and Tax Administration 32 MAFN671 Advanced Financial Management and Management Accounting 32 REKP676 Research Report in Financial Accountancy 32 Total credits for the curriculum 160